Practical concurrency patterns in Go

 }

-In this example, the producer goroutine writes to its own channel and then closes it.
+The producer goroutine writes to its own channel and closes it when done.
 No other goroutine writes to that channel, so no locks are needed.
-Real-world use case: a single goroutine feeding data (from a sensor, network, or batch) into a channel, where worker goroutines safely receive from that channel.
-Confinement also extends to arrays or maps: each goroutine may be given its own slot or data structure (as in an index in a slice) and never share it with others.
-This makes code simpler and lock-free, while ensuring safe sequential access.
+This pattern is well-suited for feeding data from a sensor, network connection, or batch job into a channel that worker goroutines safely consume.
+Confinement also extends to slices and maps where each goroutine is assigned its own index or partition, keeping access sequential and lock-free.

 func worker(done <-chan struct{}) {